circleci/circleci-docs/jekyll/_cci2/testing-ios.md

 ## Getting Started

-Select a macOS project you would like to build on the [Add Projects page](https://circleci.com/add-projects). **Note:** Changing build environment is no longer needed in 2.0.
+Select a macOS project you would like to build on the Add Projects page of the CircleCI application. **Note:** Changing build environment is no longer needed in 2.0.
 If your project is not listed as macOS, choose Linux project and then select macOS in the Operating System section.

 ## Basic setup